Discovering The Flooded Ghost Town Of Hill, NH

 The location and history of Hill, NH as an old town site that was constantly flooded every spring and was eventually relocated to a bluff, holds historical significance.
 The decision to relocate the entire community in the early 1900s was made due to the area’s frequent flooding.

-The community relocation to the bluff was a significant event in the history of Hill, NH.
-The relocation required a tremendous amount of effort and resources.
-The process involved moving all the buildings, including homes, businesses, and public structures, to a new location.
+The community relocation to the bluff was a significant event in Hill, NH’s history.
+It required a tremendous amount of effort and resources and involved moving all the buildings, including homes, businesses, and public structures, to a new location.

 Today, the few remaining cellar holes, wrought iron railing, and a lonely tree in the center serve as reminders of the town’s past.
 The flooded ghost town of Hill, NH is a fascinating place to visit and explore, providing a glimpse into the region’s history and the challenges early settlers face.